 Mind where you park

 Where you leave the car overnight will affect your insurance premiums.
-Parking in a garage or on a drive is the best option but be truthful about where you regularly park as lying is sure to come back to bite you in the end.
+Parking in a garage or on a drive is the best option but be truthful about where you regularly park as lying could invalidate your policy when it comes to making a claim.

 Be accurate with your occupation